agentgrey/Dropdown/README.md

+# Dropdown
+A simple dropdown component using React.

+## Features
+- Click to show dropdown menu
+- Select an option/Click again to close the dropdown

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).